scriptrdotio/howto/tutorials/endtoendapp1/README.md

 ### 1. Extract payload sent by the device

 Let's go ahead and create our ingestion script.
-This will be a server-side script, i.e. it will run on the cloud.
-To create a new (erver-side) script from the [workspace](https://www.scrptr.io/workspace), click on the +New Script option in the bottom-left corner of the screen:
+This is a server-side script, i.e. it runs on the cloud.
+To create a new (server-side) script from the [workspace](https://www.scrptr.io/workspace), click on the +New Script option in the bottom-left corner of the screen:

 - Enter a name for your script ("ingestion")
 - In the editor area, type "return" and save the script by clicking "Save" in the menu bar.